vaadin/flow-component-base/README.md

 This allows pom-files of individual components to become very small, as they only need to specify dependencies required by the particular component.

+This branch is for Vaadin 11 development.
+See other branches for other framework versions:

+ - `master` branch is Vaadin 11 (Flow/Flow-component version 1.1)
+ - `1.0` branch is Vaadin 10 (Flow/Flow-component version 1.0)

 ## Flow Components as Git submodules
 All the Flow components have been added as submodules to this project.
 You can easily get all of them with:
  - <code> git clone  https://github.com/vaadin/flow-component-base.git --recurse-submodules</code> (or after cloning `flow-component-base` use <code>git submodule init</code> instead)